ThomasAllcock/XAI_pcam/README.md

 ## Code

-trainer.py - this file contains the code used for training the models eval_model.py = this file contains the code for evaluating the performance of each model, as well as ways to experiment with extremal perturbations and GRAD-CAM
+trainer.py - this file contains the code used for training the models\
+eval_model.py - this file contains the code for evaluating the performance of each model, as well as ways to experiment with extremal perturbations and GRAD-CAM